MicahPB01/Puccio-Ball-mi541047-as5/readme.md

 	Fill out the "Updated serial"  field
 	Click "Update serial" button

-Editting the name of an item:
+Editing the name of an item:
 	Select an item from the table
 	Fill out the "Updated name"  field
 	Click "Update name" button